SfTI-Robotics/SfTI-Robotics.github.io/README.md

 # National Science challenge

 Welcome this organisation is the Github repo for the SFTI Robotics spearhead project.
 All code and documentation for this project will be stored and managed here.
+For those new to Github: https://guides.github.com/activities/hello-world/

 ## Base System Specifications